-Strategy Description Environmental Benefits Decision Source control Implementation of the MODU SOPEP Reduce the volume of oil entering the marine environment Adopt Implementation of Emergency Pipeline Repair Plan (GF-09-PLN-L-00039) Reduce the volume of oil entering the marine environment Adopt Implementation of Blowout Contingency Plan (JS-70-PLN- D-00001) Reduce the volume of oil entering the marine environment Adopt Subsea dispersants Subsea dispersants are applied close to the release point with the objective of minimising the amount of oil from reaching the sea surface.
-This technique helps to break up the oil droplets so that they are dispersed, diluted and biodegraded more rapidly in the water column, and is beneficial in reducing the amount of volatile organic compounds at the sea surface in the vicinity of the well site.
-This strategy is only suitable for a loss of well control release.
-Subsea dispersant application can reduce the amount of surface hydrocarbons drifting towards sensitive receptors, by increasing the availability of oil droplets for biodegradation.
+Strategy Description Environmental Benefits Source control Implementation of the MODU SOPEP Reduce the volume of oil entering the marine environment Adopt Implementation of Blowout Contingency Plan (JS-70-PLN- D-00001) to ensure a planned, predictable and ALARP response to a loss of well control.
+Reduce the volume of oil entering the marine environment Adopt Subsea dispersants Subsea dispersants are applied close to the release point with the objective of minimising the amount of oil from reaching the sea surface.
+This technique helps to break up the oil droplets so that they are dispersed, diluted and biodegraded more rapidly in the water column, and is beneficial in reducing the amount of volatile organic compounds at the sea surface in the vicinity of the well site. n Subsea dispersant application can reduce the amount of surface hydrocarbons drifting towards sensitive receptors, by increasing the availability of oil droplets for biodegradation.
 Subsea dispersant typically requires smaller volumes of dispersant to treat the oil as compared to surface dispersant application, resulting in lower volumes of dispersant being applied to treat the spill.
-Subsea dispersant application will only be undertaken when there is a net environmental benefit.
-Applicability of chemical dispersant is limited to the conditions, locations and circumstances described in the OPEP.
-Adopt Operational Monitoring Surveillance actions are used to monitor and evaluate the trajectory and fate of the released hydrocarbon, to determine the effectiveness of response strategies and to identify and report on any potential/actual contacts to flora, fauna, or any other sensitive receptor that occurs.
+Monitoring trajectory and fate of the released hydrocarbon, to determine the effectiveness of response strategies and to identify and report on any potential/actual contacts to flora, fauna, or any other sensitive receptor that occurs.
 Surveillance results are used to assist in escalating or deescalating response strategies as required.
 There are various measures (vessel/ aerial surveillance, tracking buoys, oil spill modelling, fluorometry, SCAT) within this response strategy which may be suitable.
 Their use, in combination or individually, will be determined based on the spill distribution as well as other considerations such as access to locations, environmental and metocean conditions.
 This strategy is a primary response to ensure that there is sufficient information to gain situational awareness and make informed decisions on response planning, execution and termination.
-Adopt Surface chemical dispersion Chemical dispersant is applied to break down the hydrocarbons and allow/enhance dispersion into the Surface chemical dispersant may be viable, either by vessel or plane, or subsea.
+Adopt chemical hydrocarbons and allow/enhance dispersion into the Evidence from the Montara oil spill in 2009 from AMSA reporte experienced personnel during the response the use of dispersant was Surface chemical dispersant may be viable, either by vessel or plane, or subsea.
 Evidence from the Montara oil spill in 2009 from AMSA reported that 'based on experienced personnel during the response the use of dispersant was highly effective in assisting the natural process of biodegradation and minimising the risk of oil impacts Adopt